AmielDeLosReyes/Botique-Management-System/README.md

 ## Technologies Used

-- **Python Django**: The backend framework used for building the application.
+- **Python Flask**: The backend framework used for building the application.
 - **MySQL Database**: Stores data related to products, customers, orders, and more.
 - **Heroku**: Deployment platform for hosting the application in a production environment.